-A Deformed mesh layer will be added to the Layers Treeview:
+A Deformed mesh layer will be automatically added to the Layers Treeview:

-- Double-click on the Deformed Mesh layer in the Treeview, and in the Mesh tab set the pen to be blue - Turn on the Diagrams layer in the Layers Treeview.
+- Turn on the Diagrams layer in the Layers Treeview.
 In the Diagrams Properties dialog set the Entity to Force/Moment and the Component to Mz - In the panel at the bottom of the Layers Treeview tick Window Summary.

-A maximum Bending Moment of 343kNm can be seen to occur in the retaining wall.
+A maximum Bending Moment of 342kNm can be seen to occur in the retaining wall.